DevEx Metrics Dashboard

 The first metric customers see always works out of the box; complete with supporting metrics, full historical data, and team-level breakdown

-For metrics that still required configuration, I made a deliberate call to show all 14 from day one.
-Hiding them would have undersold the product's potential.
-Showing them reframes the experience from 'incomplete' to 'here's everything this can do.
+I also made a deliberate call to show all 14 metrics from day one, even if some of them require further configuration.
+Hiding them would have undersold the product's potential, whereas showing them reframes the experience from 'incomplete' to 'here's everything this can do’.

 2) Nuanced view over AI summary